(c) 1992 by Jim Henry III

 This essay is about how publishers, bookstores and libraries go about classifying books, how bulletin-board services (BBS's) classify textfiles, how readers with more than a few books classify their collections, and what merits there are in their respective systems.
 It also considers whether bookstores, librarians, and BBS sysops can learn anything from one another in the way they sort books and text files.

 A couple of years ago I decided to spend some of my spare time sorting, arranging, and cataloging all the books our family owns.
 I began with my own books, which I had been sorting by different arrangements since I was eight or nine years old.
 At different times, I had my books arranged by publisher, by author, by title, by genre or type, and not sorted at all.
 At last I settled upon sorting all the fiction strictly by author, not separating science fiction from miscellaneous fiction, and putting my nonfiction together in shelf categories based roughly on the Dewey Decimal system.
 Eventually I got the idea of arranging all our family's books by subject and author in just this way, and cataloging them all by title, author, and subject in a database file.
-I received some encouragement, though no help (not that I asked for any) from my parents and brother.
+I received some encouragement, though no help (not that I asked for any) from my parents and sister.
 I traversed the house, toting large stacks of books to the computer to be cataloged, and then putting them back where I found them.
 When I had seen what all sorts of books we had in the house, I began devising a system to arrange them all rationally.
 At that time, there was some fiction in every room of the house, and the nonfiction was similarly scattered.
 So I started by taking all the fiction from all over the house (except for each of our personal favorites, which stayed in the bedrooms), sorting it by author, and putting it all on just two bookcases.
 The nonfiction I sorted out, roughly, into the Dewey Decimal categories; the more books we had in a given area, the deeper I went in sorting them.
 I had science and mathematics in my room; economics, politics, language, literature, biography, health, all in their own places in the computer room; devotional and theological books and bibles (other than our personal bibles) all together in the living room, and so on.
 When I had been at this for several days, my mother inquired how things were going with it, and I showed her how I had arranged things.
 She expressed pleasure, but had a few nits to pick: to wit, several books with beautiful bindings (the Gustave Dore edition of Dante's Divine Comedy and the New York Times Book of Money among others) had been placed with other books of the same sort (epic poems and economics respectively) instead of in prominent view of guests in the living room; and a number of tattered old paperbacks, which happened to be of a theological or devotional persuasion, *were* in prominent view of guests in the living room.
 This situation had to be remedied.
 I argued as much as I could without dishonoring my parents, and perhaps more; but to no avail.

 During my first visit to a friend's apartment, I looked over his shelves of books and inquired by what method he had sorted them.
 He asked if I could figure it out by inspecting the shelves for myself; so I went to the job.
 Parts of it were easy to see.
 Books by G.K.
 Chesterton on all subjects were shelved together, and books by C.S.
 Lewis were all together on another shelf.
 Below this were two or three shelves of miscellaneous Christian books, followed by a shelf of different Bible translations.
 On another bookcase there were books on economics and political science; below this were non-Christian philosophers.
 There was a shelf of science fiction and non-fiction about science fiction, which did not seem to be sorted by author.
 Then there was a shelf of books of all sorts -- philosophy, government, fiction, theology, devotion, and several other matters.
 In another room was another shelf of miscellaneous books, most but not all fiction.